safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 **Caveats**

 - The `txServiceUrl` should be used with custom Transaction services endpoints.
-If empty, the default Safe Transaction Service domain will be used if we have it deployed in the corresponding chain
+If empty, the default Safe Transaction service domain will be used if we have it deployed in the corresponding chain.
 - ⚠️ This method currently returns the Safe addresses where the EOA is an owner.
 It doesn't create a Safe.
 We're investigating ways to enhance the Auth Kit and the associated flows.

 ### `signOut(safeAuthSignOutOptions?)`